 REJUVEPEN | PLASMA MICRONEEDLING

-Plasma Microneedling is an exciting development in the skin care industry.
-While Microneedling on its own has substantial benefits for the skin, adding natural growth factors further increases the treatment’s effectiveness.
-Plasma microneedling with the Rejuvepen device creates small micro-wounds in the skin.
-In addition, the growth factors stimulate the skin to regenerate from the inside.
-This causes the skin to become softer, firmer, and healthier with days of the treatment.
+Plasma Microneedling is an exciting development that combines two effective Skincare treatments.
+Rejuvapen combines the benefits of traditional microneedling with powerful proteins and growth factors taken from the patient’s own plasma.

+This novel treatment naturally stimulates the skin to rejuvenate itself from the inside out.
+The result is softer, smoother skin that looks tighter, clearer, and more youthful.

-If you struggle with your complexion and want to discover how this method of restoration and rejuvenation can improve your skin’s health, contact Body Morph MD.
-We are the leading provider of Plasma microneedling with Rejuvepen in Harrison and Yonkers, New York.
-Call us at 914-391-1274 to schedule a consultation to learn more about this innovative skin therapy.
+If you struggle with your complexion, discover how microneedling with the rejuvapen can improve your skin’s health.
+Contact Body Morph MD.
+We are the leading provider of Plasma microneedling with Rejuvepen in Harrison and Yonkers, NY.
+Reach out online.
+Or call us at 914-391-1274 to schedule a consultation to learn more about this innovative skin therapy.

 Benefits of Plasma Microneedling